PasiniSamuele/Robust-Attack-Detectors-LLM/docs/artifacts.md

 Let's analyze first the results file in *generated_function_runs*.

-Inside the csv files, every row represent a Model-Temperature pair.
+Inside the csv files, every row represents a Model-Temperature pair.

-Every column represent the performance obtained on the *test_set* by a specific combination on RAG Usage Parameter and Few-shot examples.
+Every column represents the performance obtained on the *test_set* by a specific combination on RAG Usage Parameter and Few-shot examples.
 The last column, *avg_m_diff*, gives an overview of the effect of RAG on a specific Model-Temperature pair.

-Given the set $N_s$ containing all the possible value of Few-shot examples (in the provided experiments it is \{0, 2, 6, 10\}) dvided by 2, since, when we created the experimental framework, we were considering this number as the Few-shot examples per class (in practice you will find the set of numbers \{0, 1, 3, 5\}).
+Given the set $N_s$ containing all the possible values of Few-shot examples (in the provided experiments it is \{0, 2, 6, 10\}) dvided by 2, since, when we created the experimental framework, we were considering this number as the Few-shot examples per class (in practice you will find the set of numbers \{0, 1, 3, 5\}).

 *avg_m_diff* is calculated as: